beste-oztop/vasp-gpu-resource-data-analysis/README.md

 ## Organization
 The repository is organized into the following directories:
+- `notebooks/`: Contains the following Jupyter notebooks:
+  - Resource Utilization Analysis
+    - Includes GPU and GPU memory utilization analysis, power consumption analysis, AI Performance Metrics and Roofline Analysis
-- `dcgm_slurm_studies/`: Contains scripts for plotting and analyzing GPU utilization data
+  - Prediction Framework for GPU Utilization and Power Consumption
+    - Includes data preprocessing, model training, evaluation, and prediction functions.
 - `plots/`: Contains generated plots from the analysis
-- `notebooks/`: Contains Jupyter notebooks for interactive analysis and visualization